 7) Delegation of duties and authorities

-The administration and management can delegate authority and instill a sense of responsibility within the lower-level employees.
+The crucial advantage of downward communication in an organization is that the administration and management can delegate authority and instill a sense of responsibility within the lower-level employees.
 This helps the people at the higher level to focus on more important tasks and train the lower-level workers simultaneously.

 Disadvantages of Downward Communication

-Although downward communication brings order to the work of any organization, it’s usually time-consuming.
+Although downward communication brings order to the work of any organization, however, the big disadvantage of downward communication in an organization is it’s usually time-consuming.
 Information delays and lags become common and might also introduce unnecessary confusion or misunderstandings.

 2) Increased rate of under-communication and overcommunication